 - Patient must not be on immunosuppressive medication within 7 days prior to

-local steroid injection (e.g., intra-articular injection); b) systemic corticosteroids
+or local steroid injection (e.g., intra-articular injection); b) systemic

-premedication for hypersensitivity reactions (e.g., CT scan premedication)
+steroids as premedication for hypersensitivity reactions (e.g., CT scan

 - Patients with known history or current symptoms of cardiac disease, or history of